 There is adequate signposting to external sources of support and advice for staff, parents and pupils.
+This is evident on our notice board at the front of school and around the school, including in the staff toilet area.

 7.0 Early Help, Child in Need and Child Protection